kanyeishere/toxic-comment-classification/README.md

 !!Note: Because there are too many result tables, we merge them together and make some comparision graphs in readme.md.
 Please check the results and the related analysis here.
 Thanks.

+## Motivations:

+In recent years, online hate or offensive comments have proliferated on social media platforms and online discussions.
+It only takes one toxic word in online forums and social platforms to sour an online discussion on the web.
+Toxic comments are harming all social platforms.

+Thus it is essential to automatically detect and warn of toxic comments on social platforms and flag them for removal.
+In response, our project attempts to build two models to detect different toxicity types, each of which performs binary and multi-class classification.
+We first fine-tuned the pre-trained BERT model on the comments dataset from the Wikipedia discussion page editor.
+And then, we proposed a bi-direction LSTM model to approach the performance of our pre-trained Bert model.
+We observed that the pre-trained model is not better than the simple model in all metrics.

 ## Data source:
 Our data comes from: https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data